 Sanborns is the most traditional of the diners.
 The department store (and its restaurant) have been in business since 1903 and their famous ‘100 year blend’ filter coffee is arguably the best of the ‘diner coffees’.
 The restaurants are annexed to all Sanborns department stores and almost all have an adjoining bar which is open during the evenings.
 Sanborns most famous restaurant is known as ‘Sanborns Azulejos’, a reference to the beautiful mosaic tiles which adorn the old colonial building where the restaurant is situated.
 You’ll find it in the heart of Mexico City’s historic district, on the corner of Calle Madero and Eje Central.

 TOKS completed a makeover of its aging diners and today the establishments provide a very pleasant and agreeable ambiance to dine in, with an attractive and well thought-out menu of food choices to enjoy, albeit at generally higher prices than its peers.
-TOKS is owned and operated by a supermarket group, so most (not all) of the TOKS diners are found adjacent to Soriana supermarkets.
+TOKS offers a wine ‘corkage’ service whereby you can take your own bottle of wine and, for a set fee, the waiter will open it and provide wine glasses to your party.
+Many (but not all) TOKS diners are found adjacent to Soriana supermarkets.

 See Also: In Praise of the Humble Comedor